Peyton Sellers

 Peyton Sellers (born October 20, 1983) is an American professional stock car racing driver.
 He won the 2005 and 2021 national championship of NASCAR's Weekly Racing Series.
-He competed for several seasons in both the NASCAR Xfinity Series and Camping World Truck Series.
+He competed for several seasons in both the NASCAR Xfinity Series and NASCAR Camping World Truck Series.

 Racing career

 Local racing

-Sellers started his racing career in karting, beginning at age 7.
-By age 13, Sellers was driving open wheel sprint cars, collecting 11 feature wins in his first 20 races.
+Sellers started his racing career in karting, beginning at the age of seven.
+By the age of 13, Sellers was driving open wheel sprint cars, collecting 11 feature wins in his first 20 races.
 After competing for several years in Sprints, Sellers decided to try his hand in stock car racing on asphalt ovals.
 He ran the 2001 season in the Limited Sportsman division at Orange County Speedway in Rougemont, North Carolina.
 He competed at South Boston Speedway in Virginia as a rookie in 2002, winning Rookie of the Year honors in the Late Model Stock Car division.

 In 2005, Sellers won 14 of his 16 starts at South Boston, winning the Dodge Weekly Series National championship.

 National NASCAR racing

-In 2006 Sellers raced in the NASCAR West Division, where he drove the No. 16 NAPA Auto Parts Chevrolet, his only win coming at Douglas County Speedway on July 1, 2006.
+In 2006 Sellers raced in the NASCAR Autozone West Series, where he drove the No. 16 NAPA Auto Parts Chevrolet, his only win coming at Douglas County Speedway on July 1, 2006.
 He was a member of the Richard Childress Racing driver development program during that season.
 Sellers also competed in his first NASCAR Busch Series race at New Hampshire International Speedway, driving the No. 31 Chevrolet for Marsh Racing.